What to Expect When Navigating the Maryland District Court

 For civil cases, the District Court of Maryland has exclusive jurisdiction for claims not more than $5000.
 Both the District Court and the Circuit Court have concurrent jurisdiction in civil claims above $5,000 but below $30,000.

 In certain criminal cases, the Maryland District Court and the Circuit Court have concurrent jurisdiction.
 The criminal cases include misdemeanors and felonies with penalties of up to three years or a fine of $2,500.

 These penalties are nothing to take lightly.
-If you are facing a criminal charge in the Maryland District Court, you need a skilled criminal defense attorney to advocate for your rights and protect your future.
+If you are facing a criminal charge in the Maryland District Court, you need a skilled criminal defense attorney in Silver Spring to advocate for your rights and protect your future.
 Facing the court can be scary, but with Morgan E. Leigh of Scrofano Law by your side, you can move forward in the process with confidence knowing you have a dedicated legal representative who has your best interests in mind.